nhsx/nhsx-internship-projects/content/projects/new_open/genai-eval.md

 Models are often compared in terms of how well they perform on benchmarks (such as [SQuAD](https://rowanzellers.com/hellaswag/), [Hellaswag](https://rowanzellers.com/hellaswag/), etc., see aggregator sites/tools such as [Open LLM Leaderboard](https://huggingface.co/open-llm-leaderboard) and [AgentBench](https://llmbench.ai/agent) for comparisons), however for many users of LLMs it’s not clearer what these benchmarks are, what they test for, and to what extent we can use their results to infer performance on business tasks.
 There also exist tools that allow you to run models against these benchmarks (such as [promptbench](https://github.com/microsoft/promptbench)).

+This project would seek to review available tooling and best practice in order to create a healthcare specific evalaution suite and to identify the best current benchmarks for healthcare with clarity around their coverage and limitations.

 **Current Knowledge/Examples & Possible Techniques/Approaches:**
 There are many existing tools, methods, and benchmarks (e.g. [Langchain](https://www.langchain.com/evaluation)/[Langsmith](https://www.langchain.com/evaluation), [RAGAS](https://docs.ragas.io/en/stable/), [LlamaIndex](https://www.llamaindex.ai/), [LLM-as-a-Judge](https://arxiv.org/html/2306.05685v4/#S1), benchmarks like [SQuAD](https://rowanzellers.com/hellaswag/)).